 How can you start preparing now for interviews with potential employers and expressing your excitement about the career field you’re entering?

 Remember that shifting into a new career can take time.
 With consistent self-reflection and diligent research, you can discover many new opportunities.
+For additional tips on finding an alternative career path at different points in your journey, check out these articles:

 Hear from Stevenson Benoit, a Coursera learner who went from working in a call center to landing a job as an IT support specialist: